Gene, Darin, and Lonnie leaped into the ocean, flippered feet first; the warm, cerulean water splashed and rippled around them under the Hawaiian sun.

 He hit the ocean floor with a resounding thud and lost consciousness.
 The growth had encased both legs and was quickly concealing his stomach and chest.
 It began spreading over his arms.

 The captain quickly donned a mask, hyperventilated, and dove into the water to retrieve Darin.
 Lonnie and Gene experienced a torrent of crippling emotions, watching the scene unfold as if it was nothing but a nightmare.
 Moments later, the captain resurfaced.
 “Quickly, get your masks, help me look!
-I cannot find him!”
+I can’t find him!”

 “How’s that possible?
 He literally fell right here, just moments ago…” Gene uttered, morosely.